zhichul/zhichul.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD Student in Computer Science, <a href='https://www.clsp.jhu.edu/'>Center for Language and Speech Processing, Johns Hopkins University</a>
+subtitle: PhD Student, <a href='https://www.clsp.jhu.edu/'>Center for Language and Speech Processing, Johns Hopkins University</a>

 profile:
   align: right